Kitware/CMake/Help/manual/cmake-packages.7.rst

 The :command:`export(EXPORT)` command creates an :prop_tgt:`IMPORTED` targets definition file which is specific to the build-tree, and is not relocatable.
-This can similiarly be used with a suitable package configuration file and package version file to define a package for the build tree which may be used without installation.
+This can similarly be used with a suitable package configuration file and package version file to define a package for the build tree which may be used without installation.
 Consumers of the build tree can simply ensure that the :variable:`CMAKE_PREFIX_PATH` contains the build directory, or set the